StuartBaxter-MVP/PPBestPractices/Dataverse.md

 It is worth noting that SharePoint can be customised to suit many business needs, but it is important to weigh up the development effort involved, as this can often outweigh the cost of buying premium licencing.

 # Security Best Practices

 ## Environment Security Groups

 Every environment, without exception, should be assigned a security group – failure to assign a security group will mean that the entire tenant can access the environment.

+## Security Roles
+When creating security roles ensure the naem of the security role is indicative of the tables/solution the security role is being used in alongside the level of access being provided for example "Expenses App - Admin"

 ## App Security Groups